J-1 Scholar/Employee Travel

 - Valid J-1/J-2 entry visa stamp in your passport

 - Valid DS-2019, signed in two different sections on the front by the IPO.
 See Requesting a New Travel Signature.

 - Invitation Letter or Offer Letter (recommended but not required)

 If your visa stamp has expired or will expire soon, please see below regarding renewing your visa stamp.

 If your flight home includes a layover in another country, even if you are not leaving the airport, you may need to apply for a transit visa.
-Check that countries' consular web site or the airline issuing your ticket for confirmation.

 For worldwide advisories, check the Department of State site.